vdoroshyn/Standard-Calculator-with-Vue.js/README.md

 #bugs to fix
 #1)display when there more characters than needed
 #2)floor/round
-#3)leading zeroes in numbers
+#3)leading zeroes in numbers - done
-#4)calculations by using operators and not equals
+#4)calculations by using operators and not equals - done
+#5) logic has to be redone - almost there